⚖️CLAT / Law14 May 2026

 25 NLUs in India 2025: Your Guide to Rankings, Admissions, Fees & Placements

 Aspiring law students, get ready!
-A comprehensive overview of India's 25 National Law Universities (NLUs) for 2025 is here, covering rankings, admission processes, courses, fees, and placement opportunities.
+A comprehensive overview of India's 25 National Law Universities (NLUs) for 2025 is here, covering rankings, admissions, courses, fees, and placements.
+Plan your legal education journey effectively.

 Source:Shiksha